-Eligibility for 504 Plans for students who have TS and/or related disorders is now based on these major provisions of the ADAA:
+Eligibility for 504 Plans for students who have TS and/or related disorders is based on the following provisions of the ADAAA:

 - ‘Major Life Activity’ List

-For students with Tourette Syndrome, two key additions to the list of ‘major life activities’ are particularly beneficial:
+For students with Tourette, four key ADAAA additions to the list of ‘major life activities’ are particularly beneficial:

-- Reading– Numerous symptoms of TS and related disorders substantially limit the activity of ‘reading’.
-A few examples are: numerous tics, eye blinking, head jerks, processing delays, obsessive/compulsive symptoms, arm movements, attention deficit disorder, counting words, etc.
+- Reading– Numerous symptoms of Tourette and related disorders may substantially limit the activity of ‘reading’.
+Examples: numerous tics, eye blinking, head jerks, processing delays, obsessive/compulsive symptoms, arm movements, attention deficit disorder, counting words and more.

-The ADAA “clarifies that an impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active.”
+The ADAAA “clarifies that an impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active.”

-This speaks directly to the waxing and waning as well as the irregularity of Tourette syndrome symptoms which result in episodic and inconsistent limitations.
-It will be extremely important to be prepared to demonstrate specifically how symptoms interfere and prevent equal access when they are active may be important during a 504 eligibility meeting.
+This speaks directly to the waxing and waning as well as the irregularity of Tourette symptoms which result in episodic and inconsistent limitations.
+Being prepared to demonstrate specifically how symptoms interfere and therefore prevent equal access when they are active may be important during a 504 eligibility meeting.

-Additionally, since many symptoms are episodic and/or hidden, it is often difficult for people not well versed in Tourette syndrome to recognize the significant impact symptoms have on a student’s ability to ‘learn’ ‘read’ and/or ‘communicate’.
-For instance, it is not unusual for people to dismiss frequent blinking, arm/hand/head jerks and their impact on reading and/or writing thus preventing
+Additionally, since many symptoms are episodic and/or hidden, it is often difficult for people who are not familiar with Tourette syndrome to recognize the significant impact symptoms have on a student’s ability to ‘learn’ ‘read’ concentrate, think and/or ‘communicate’.
+For instance, it is not unusual for people to dismiss frequent blinking, arm/hand/head jerks and their impact on reading and/or writing.

-The following clarifying statement from the Amendments Act is Important for students with TS: “an individual with an impairment that substantially limits a major life activity should not be penalized when seeking protection under the ADA simply because he or she managed their own adaptive strategies or received informal or undocumented accommodations that have the effect of lessening the deleterious impacts of their disability.”
+The following clarifying statement from the ADAAA is important for students with Tourette: “an individual with an impairment that substantially limits a major life activity should not be penalized when seeking protection under the ADA simply because he or she managed their own adaptive strategies or received informal or undocumented accommodations that have the effect of lessening the deleterious impacts of their disability.”

-If a student’s symptoms are being managed by medication, with specific strategies or undocumented supports he can still qualify for a 504 Plan.
-Additionally, when his ability to communicate, read or learn is substantially impaired but he is able to maintain high grades due to working with an after-school tutor or spending an extraordinary amount of time and effort on homework, he may still quality for a 504 Plan.
+If a student’s symptoms are being managed by medication, with specific strategies or undocumented supports he/she can still qualify for a 504 Plan.
+Additionally, when a student maintains high grades due to working with an after-school tutor or spending an extraordinary amount of time and effort on homework, he/she may require a 504 Plan to ensure equal access.